opendevstack/opendevstack.github.io/doc/development-guide.md

 Learn all about how to make changes to OpenDevStack in your organisation and how to contribute those changes back upstream.

-For the rest of this guide, it is assumed that you have completed the [Getting Started](https://github.com/opendevstack) guide.
-In the examples, we will use "ACME" as the organisation name, which you will need to replace where required.
+For the rest of this guide, we will use "ACME" as the organisation name, which you will need to replace appropriately.

 ## How to make changes to OpenDevStack